jfvilasPersonal/oberkorn/docs/installation.md

-# JWTA installation
+# Oberkorn installation
-Installing JWTA is very simple and straightforward.
+Installing Oberkorn is very simple and straightforward.

 The process includes:
   - Creating Custom Resource Definitions (CRD) on your kubernetes cluster.